Environmental Situation in Hanson Street, London, W1W 6UA West End, Westminster

 Nitrogen dioxide pollution

-The address is located inside an Air Quality Focus Area - Oxford Street from Marble Arch to Bloomsbury, in close proximity of 0.07 miles to an Air Quality Focus Area - Charing Cross/Haymarket/Piccadilly/Regent Street to Oxford Circus, where nitrogen dioxide concentration exceeds the EU annual mean limit value.
+The address is located in close proximity of 0.21 miles to an Air Quality Focus Area - Marylebone Road from Marble Arch/Euston/King's Cross Junction, in close proximity of 0.25 miles to an Air Quality Focus Area - Oxford Street from Marble Arch to Bloomsbury, where nitrogen dioxide concentration exceeds the EU annual mean limit value.

 Increased levels of nitrogen dioxide can have significant impacts on people with asthma because it can cause more frequent and more intense attacks.
 Children with asthma and older people with heart disease are most at risk.